 Kasba Ganapati: Kasba Ganapati temple is situated in the heart of the Pune City, which is considered as the first Ganapati in the city.
 This Ganapati is Pune’s pride and entire Maharashtra’s most popular and most respected Ganapati.
 He is considered as the Gram Devata (deity of the city) of Pune.

 Nageshwar Temple: Nageshwar temple is considered as one of the oldest temples of Pune and it has been there since the times of Sant Gyaneshwar (also known as ‘Jnaneshwar’) and Tukaram.
-One can notice that the main shrine has the typical Yadava structure with a stone roof.
+One can notice that the main shrine has a typical Yadava structure with a stone roof.
 Several renovations and additions have been made the temple over the years.
 It is believed that there was once a reservoir near the temple, whose water could cure leprosy.

-Osho Ashram: Ohso ashram, which is now known as the Osho communal centre is located at 17-km away from Koregoan Park, a green and elite suburb of Pune.
+Osho Ashram: Ohso ashram, which is now known as the Osho communal center is located at 17-km away from Koregoan Park, a green and elite suburb of Pune.
 This place gained recognition, because of the presence of this ashram.
 Bhagwan Rajneesh is the founder of the ashram.
 Thousands of visitors are attracted to this ashram.
 The Ashram offers a variety of expensive courses on meditation

 Panchaleshwar Temple: Pune has many temples, which are very famous.
-Among them there is Panchaleshwar Temple, which dates back to the 8th century.
+Among them, there is Panchaleshwar Temple, which dates back to the 8th century.
 Panchaleshwar temple is very small and is built in a style similar to the much grander rock temples of Ellora.
 The story goes that it was excavated in one night.
 One can see a fine equestrian statue of Shivaji near the temple.

 Parnakuti: Parnakuti is a temple dedicated to Lord Shiva, which is situated on top of a hill across the famous Bund Garden.
 The place is very crowded but as soon as one enters the temple, one can meditate peacefully.

-Pataleshwar Temple: Pataleshwar Temple is an ancient rock cut temple dating back to 8th century housed in caves, amidst modern high-rise structures and developments, at Jungli Maharaj Road in Pune.
+Pataleshwar Temple: Pataleshwar Temple is an ancient rock-cut temple dating back to 8th century housed in caves, amidst modern high-rise structures and developments, at Jungli Maharaj Road in Pune.
 Pataleshwar temple is similar in style to that of temples found in Ellora.
 This temple has been carved out of a single boulder of awe-inspiring size, which includes massive pillars.

 Parvati Hill and Temple: Parvati hill is in the southernmost part of the Pune City.
 It is a famous landmark of the city with a group of beautiful temples.
-These temples are dedicated to Lord Shiva, Goddess Parvati, Lord Ganesha and Lord Kartikeya, the family of Lord Siva, which were built by Balaji Baji Rao.
-A steep flight of 108 narrow steps lead to the hill, but it is not very difficult to climb.
+These temples are dedicated to Lord Shiva, Goddess Parvati, Lord Ganesha and Lord Kartikeya, the family of Lord Siva, which was built by Balaji Baji Rao.
+A steep flight of 108 narrow steps leads to the hill, but it is not very difficult to climb.

 The Fire Temple: Sir Jeejeebhoy built the Fire temple in 1844, which is located along the Dastur Meher Road, once known as Agiary Street.
 It is the place of worship of the Zoroastrian inhabitants.
 The temple has the Atesh Adaran Saheb (the Holy Fire and Sacred Holy Book) enthroned in it.

 Trishundya Ganapati Temple: Trishundya Ganapati temple dedicated to Lord Ganesha (also spelt as ‘Ganesh’) is located in Somwar Peth, Pune.
-It was built during reign of Peshwa.
+It was built during the reign of Peshwa.
 The temple derived its name from the idol of Ganesh, which has three trunks and hence the name ‘Tri-Shundya’ which means three trunks.
 The idol is made of wood, which is the only one of its kind in the entire country.
 The temple has beautiful carvings on its exterior.

 The Durgadevi Park Temple Of Vaishnodevi: The Durgadevi Park Temple of Vaishnodevi is located in Pimpri about 20-km from the city of Pune.
 This temple is a replica of the Vaishnodevi temple located at the Katra village in Jammu and Kashmir.
 It was built in just 90 days in the year 1993.
 Vaishnodevi is also called, ‘Jai Mata Di’.
-It is said that this deity fulfils all your desires.
+It is said that this deity fulfills all your desires.

 Shaniwarwada: Shaniwarwada, the royal residence built by the second Peshwa, Bajirao-I is located in Pune to the West of Lal Mahal, divided by just a busy traffic intersection from the famous Ganesh Darwaza.
 It became the seat of political power during his days and achieved tremendous importance.
-To this date the Shaniwarwada has been the city’s landmark.
+To this date, the Shaniwarwada has been the city’s landmark.
 A charming place that will take one through the memorable pages of Maratha history.
 It is said to have been the finest palace in the Deccan in its times.

 SarasBaug: With pleasant lawns and the famous Ganesh temple built by Madhavrao Peshwa, Saras Baug is a popular evening spot in Pune.
-An exquisitely landscaped place with excellent, well manicured lawns and well lit fountains recourse where one can relax especially during the evenings.
+An exquisitely landscaped place with excellent, well-manicured lawns and well-lit fountains recourse where one can relax especially during the evenings.